 In fact, publishers have not only attracted more readers during the pandemic, they’ve also seen subscriptions boom.
 Bloomberg Media witnessed record subscriber numbers, with the average daily subscriber count being three times higher than usual.
 The New York Times subscription revenue rose 5.4% during three months in 2020, gaining a record 600,000 new digital subscribers.
 Major UK publisher Dennis Publishing recently reported that subscription rates across all its titles have grown by 9%.
 Similarly, Condé Nast has seen new subscribers in the US double, with subscription orders for UK titles up 420% compared with the same period in 2019.

-As publishers contend with diminishing ad revenues, attracting new subscriptions becomes even more vital to success.
-A bigger challenge is ensuring these new customers stick around once the world returns to some form of normality and stability, and people leave their screens behind, emerging blinking into the daylight.
+As publishers contend with diminishing ad revenues, customer acquisition becomes even more vital to success.
+A bigger challenge is ensuring customer retention.
+That these new customers stick around once the world returns to some form of normality and stability, and people leave their screens behind, emerging blinking into the daylight.
 And, of course, this is already starting to happen in many parts of the world.

 The value of subscription retention is clear, particularly when you consider that it’s four to five times cheaper to keep existing subscribers than acquiring new ones, according to research from the Financial Times.